MSc International Relations and Diplomacy students.

 On completion of this course, students will have:

-· selected the appropriate research strategy to answer their research question; · identified the concepts under investigation using their selected methodology; · a clear understanding of how to collect and analyse the relevant data; · a clear understanding of the strengths and limitations of their research approach; · completed a full-length research proposal which includes methodology, chapter breakdown and research schedule.
+· selected the appropriate research strategy to answer their research question; · identified the concepts under investigation using their selected methodology; · a clear understanding of how to collect and analyze the relevant data; · a clear understanding of the strengths and limitations of their research approach; · completed a full-length research proposal which includes methodology, chapter breakdown and research schedule.

 On the right-hand side of the programme front page of the E-Prospectus you will find a link to the online timetables.